Getting started with Slopes on iPhone

 A Few Tips

-- Slopes needs (good) GPS signal to record.
-We'd recommend waiting around 10 seconds or so to let your device get a good GPS fix (you'll see the strength indicator on the Record tab), but if you're having trouble, check out our GPS Tips .
+- Slopes needs (good) GPS signal to record your activity.
+We'd recommend waiting around 10 seconds or so to let your device get a good GPS fix (you'll see a strength indicator on the Record tab), but if you're having trouble, check out our GPS Tips .

 - Use the Find Me feature, and tag your friends in your recordings.
 Location sharing makes it much easier to meet up with people, and tagging each other as "Rode With" adds to the fun when you replay your day.